OSInside/kiwi/doc/source/commands/system_prepare.rst

     Set to either **true** or **false** to specify if this repository should validate the repository signature.

---set-repo-credentials=<user:pass>
+--set-repo-credentials=<user:pass_or_filename>

-  For **uri://user:pass@location** type repositories, set the user and password connected to the set-repo specification
+  For **uri://user:pass@location** type repositories, set the user and password connected to the set-repo specification.
+If the provided value describes a filename in the filesystem, the first line of that file is read and used as credentials information.

 --set-container-derived-from=<uri>